supertetelman/nim-kserve/runtimes/README.md

 ## Additional configurations

 In some more hardened deployments of Kubeflow, it may be necessary to run NIM as root for the `ln -s` commands to work effectively.
-In these scenarios the following lines should be added to the `kserve-container` object in the runtime:
+In these scenarios the following lines should be added to the `kserve-container` object in the runtime as below.
+It is a best practice to never run as root in production and to instead fix the model permission issues that necessitate these configuration changes.

 ```
       env: